microsoft/VSSDK-Extensibility-Samples/Code_Sweep/Readme.md

-# Title: Reference Package Sample
+# Title: Code Sweep Sample
 **Abstract:** Sweep a solution looking for any words that match search terms in an XML Schema.
 Display any matches on the Task List.[ View this sample online](https://github.com/Microsoft/VSSDK-Extensibility-Samples).